mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 # State Maintenance and Measurement: Basic Header {#basic-header}

-Every packet in each direction of a flow using PLUS MUST carry either a PLUS basic or PLUS extended header.
+Every packet in each direction of a flow using PLUS carries a PLUS header.
+This can be either a basic header, or an extended header.
 The PLUS basic header supports multiplexing using a connection token; basic state maintenance using association and confirmation signals, packet serial numbers, and a two-way stop signal; and basic measurability using packet serial number echo.
-The format of the basic header, together with the UDP header, is shown in {{fig-header-basic}}.
+The format of the basic header, together with the UDP header, is shown in
+{{fig-header-basic}}.

 The extended header is defined in {{extended-header}}.